What Is a Running Pace Calculator?

 The fundamental relationship between pace, speed, and distance is:

-In practice, pace is expressed as minutes:seconds per unit of distance.
-The arithmetic is straightforward but the time format (minutes and seconds rather than decimal minutes) creates common errors when done by hand — which is why a calculator helps.
+Pace is expressed as minutes:seconds per unit of distance.
+The time format (minutes and seconds rather than decimal minutes) creates common calculation errors by hand — which is why the calculator is useful.

 To convert between miles and kilometers: 1 mile = 1.60934 km.
 A 9:00/mile pace equals 5:35/km.
 A 5:00/km pace equals 8:03/mile.